Limech/packer-templates/README.md

 ### Hardening
 All images have been hardened with Puppet to Level 2 of the CIS-CAT benchmark.
-All have 154 pass, 14 fails with pass rate of 91%.
+The pass rate varies and here is an incomplete list of failures with explanations for CentOS 6.4

 List of failing tests: